|Member Only Innovation Webinars|

 presented by John Woycheese, P.E., Ph.D., Fire Protection Engineer, Saudi Aramco

 The Middle East has experienced several significant fires in the past two years that have demonstrated a need for improved interactions between engineers, building owners and developers, and AHJs.
 A brief review of full-façade fires will lead into a discussion of the implications of various challenges, from questions of how to provide sufficient water to assessing equivalency of locally available products to determining methods to address concerns about existing code-deficient installations.
 Although some issues are specific to construction in the Middle East -- and indicate a need for more fire protection engineers in the region -- the broad implications apply to many developing areas.
-The link to register is available in the Member Resources section.
+The link to register is available here.

 Monday, April 24, 2017 11:00 am Eastern Time (-04:00 GMT)

 Wildland Urban Interface Fires – Emerging Challenges for FPEs

 presented by Nelson Bryner, Leader – Wildland Urban Interface Fire Group, National Institute of Standards and Technology (NIST)